Technodon Live

 Technodon Live is a live album by Yellow Magic Orchestra.
 It was recorded on the band's second and last show at the Tokyo Dome in 1993, and is the only full music album of the band's Technodon era.
 It is composed mostly of Technodon material (although this album lacks "Nostalgia", "Silence of Time", "O.K." and "Pocketful of Rainbows", Technodon was played live in its entirety) with a few songs from Yellow Magic Orchestra and Solid State Survivor performed in the Technodon style.
 During the live performance, special audio effects were performed by Goh Hotoda, who also mixed both Technodon & this album, and computer graphics created by Daisaburo Harada were projected on a screen on the back of the stage.
+The album peaked at number 12 on Oricon Albums Chart.